-Usually the mooring operator will give you a hand with the unmooring manoeuvre, especially if you are not very experienced.
+Usually the mooring master gives you a hand with the unmooring manoeuvre, especially if you are not very experienced.

-When manoeuvring in and out of the harbour, fibreglass boats have to pull out their wings to reduce damage in the event of a collision, whereas the dinghy, being a 'big, soft wing', does not have to comply with this practice.
+When manoeuvring in and out of the harbour, fibreglass boats have to pull out their wings to reduce damage in the event of a collision; the dinghy, on the other hand, being a 'big, soft wing' does not have to comply with this practice.
 In any case, always do whatever makes you feel safest.

 Two trivial but always useful tips:

-1. before leaving your berth, even if supported and supervised by the mooring operator, make sure there are no other boats in motion to avoid collisions.
+1. before leaving your berth, even if supported and supervised by the mooring attendant, make sure there are no other boats in motion to avoid collisions.

 2. before leaving the berth, check which direction the wind is coming from as this will affect your manoeuvre